gopikrishnangs44/IASIpy/README.md

 pip install IASIpy

-Please refer to EXAMPLE.ipynb in this repository to refer the use of this package
+Please refer to EXAMPLE.ipynb in this repository to see the use of this package